ortk95/planetmapper/joss/paper.md

 # Summary
 <!-- A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience. -->
-`PlanetMapper` is an open source Python package which is used visualise, navigate and map astronomical observations of Solar System objects like planets and moons.
-Astronomers can use `PlanetMapper` to fit and navigate observations,
+`PlanetMapper` is an open source Python package which is used visualise, process and understand astronomical observations of Solar System objects, such as planets and moons.
+Astronomers can use `PlanetMapper` to 'navigate' observations by calculating coordinate values (such as latitude and longitude) for each pixel in an observed image, and can map observations by projecting the observed data onto a map of the target body. `PlanetMapper` can also be used to help generate publication quality figures, and has a Graphical User Interface to significantly simplify the processing of astronomical data.

-...

 # Statement of need
 <!-- A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work. -->
 In order to accurately interpret astronomical observations of objects in the solar system, it is crucial to understand the exact geometry of the observation.
-Some of the first questions in analysing a new dataset is working out exactly what you are looking at, for example:
+Some of the first questions in analysing a new dataset are working out exactly what you are looking at, for example:

 - How is the planet oriented in the image?
 - What are the latitude and longitude coordinates for each pixel?